Twilight of the American newspaper

 The San Francisco Chronicle and the San Francisco Examiner were both losing money when, in 1965, Charles Thieriot, grandson of Michael de Young, met with William Randolph Hearst Jr. to collaborate on what they called the San Francisco Newspaper Agency.
 The Agency was a third entity designed to share production and administrative costs.
 The papers were to maintain editorial discretion and separate staffs.
 In addition, an incoherent Sunday edition shuffled together sections from both the Chronicle and the Examiner.
 The terms of the publishers’ agreement eventually favored the afternoon Hearst newspaper, for it was soon to fall behind, to become the lesser newspaper in a two-paper town.
 The Examiner nevertheless continued to collect half the profits of both.

 To satisfy antitrust concerns of the Justice Department, the Hearst Corporation sold the still-extant San Francisco Examiner to the politically connected Fang family, owners of Asianweek, the oldest and largest English-language Asian-American newspaper.
 The Hearst Corporation paid the Fangs a subsidy of $66 million to run the Examiner.
 Florence Fang placed her son, Ted Fang, in the editor’s chair.
 Within a year, Florence Fang fired her son; Ted Fang threatened to sue his mother.
-In 2004, the Fang family sold the Examiner to Philip Anschutz, a scattershot entrepreneur from
+In 2004, the Fang family sold the Examiner to Philip Anschutz, a scattershot entrepreneur from Colorado who deflated William Randolph Hearst’s “Monarch of the Dailies” to a freebie tabloid that gets delivered to houses up and down the street twice a week, willy-nilly, and litters the floors of San Francisco municipal buses.

 During Scott Newhall’s tenure as executive editor, from 1952 to 1971, the Chronicle achieved something of a golden age.
 Newhall was flamboyant in ways that were congenial to the city.
 At a time when the Los Angeles Times was attracting admiration from the East Coast for its fleet of foreign bureaus, Newhall reverted to an eighteenth-century model of a newspaper as first-person observer.

 One morning in the 1970s, the Chronicle began to publish Armistead Maupin’s Tales of the City—adding sex and drugs and local branding to the nineteenth-century gimmick of serial fiction.
-At a time when American families were trending to the suburbs, Maupin’s novel insisted that
+At a time when American families were trending to the suburbs, Maupin’s novel insisted that San Francisco was still magnetic for single lives.
+In those same years, Cyra McFadden was writing satirically about the sexual eccentricities of suburban Marin County in a series (“The Serial”) for an alternative newspaper called the Pacific Sun.

 What no one could have imagined in 1977, not even Jann Wenner, was that a suburban industrial region thirty miles to the south of the city contained an epic lode.
+Silicon Valley would, within twenty years, become the capital of Nowhere.
+What no one could have imagined in 1977 was that San Francisco would become a bedroom community for a suburban industrial region that lay thirty miles to the south.

 In the nineteenth-century newspaper, the relationship between observer and observed was reciprocal: the newspaper described the city; the newspaper, in turn, was sustained by readers who were curious about the strangers that circumstance had placed proximate to them.
 So, I suppose, it is incomplete to notice that the San Francisco Chronicle has become remiss in its obituary department.
-Of four friends of mine who died recently in
+Of four friends of mine who died recently in San Francisco, not one wanted a published obituary or any other public notice taken of his absence.
+This seems to me a serious abrogation of the responsibility of living in a city and as good an explanation as any of why newspapers are dying.
+All four of my friends requested cremation; three wanted their ashes consigned to the obscurity of Nature.
+Perhaps the cemetery is as doomed in America as the newspaper, and for the same reason: we do not imagine death as a city.

 We no longer imagine the newspaper as a city or the city as a newspaper.
 Whatever I may say in the rant that follows, I do not believe the decline of newspapers has been the result solely of computer technology or of the Internet.
 The forces working against newspapers are probably as varied and foregone as the Model-T Ford and the birth-control pill.
 We like to say that the invention of the internal-combustion engine changed us, changed the way we live.
 In truth, we built the Model-T Ford because we had changed; we wanted to remake the world to accommodate our restlessness.
 We might now say: Newspapers will be lost because technology will force us to acquire information in new ways.
-In that case, who will tell us what it means to live as citizens of
+In that case, who will tell us what it means to live as citizens of Seattle or Denver or Ann Arbor?
+The truth is we no longer want to live in Seattle or Denver or Ann Arbor.
+Our inclination has led us to invent a digital cosmopolitanism that begins and ends with “I.” Careening down Geary Boulevard on the 38 bus, I can talk to my my dear Auntie in Delhi or I can view snapshots of my cousin’s wedding in Recife or I can listen to girl punk from Glasgow.
+The cost of my cyber-urban experience is disconnection from body, from presence, from city.

 A few months ago there was an item in the paper about a young woman so plugged into her personal sounds and her texting apparatus that she stepped off the curb and was mowed down by a honking bus.

 I should mention that the café, like every coffeehouse in the city, had stacks of the Bay Guardian, S.F.
 Weekly, the Bay Area Reporter—free and roughly equivalent to the Daily Dramatic Chronicle of yore.
-I should mention that
+I should mention that San Francisco has always been a city of stranded youth, and the city apparently continues to provide entertainments for youth:Gosta Berling, Kid Mud, Skeletal System El Rio.
+8pm, $5.
+Davis Jones, Eric Andersen and Tyler Stafford, Melissa McClelland Hotel Utah.
+8pm, $7.
+Ben Kweller, Jones Street Station, Princeton Slim’s.
+8:30pm, $19.
+Harvey Mandel and the Snake Crew Biscuits and Blues.
+8pm, $16.
+Queers, Mansfields, Hot Toddies, Atom Age Bottom of the Hill.
+8:30pm, $12.

 The colleague I am meeting for coffee tells me (occasioned by my puzzlement at the wi-fi séance) that more and more often he is finding sex on Craigslist.
 As you know better than I do, one goes to Craigslist to sell or to buy an old couch or a concert ticket or to look for a job.
 But also to arrange for sexual Lego with a body as free of narrative as possible.
 (Im bored 26-Oakland-east.)